 The Importance of Networking

-Join a professional cosmetology association, or at the very least, get on their mailing list and follow them on social media.
+After receiving your cosmetology license, the most important step is to join a professional cosmetology association, or at the very least, get on their mailing list and follow them on social media.
 Go to every event you can, and network your butt off.

 This is a valuable way to make connections, that lead to employment.
 Make sure you print some business cards (since you shouldn’t exactly hand out your resume at an event like this).